My Own Genie

 My Own Genie is a comic strip in the British comic The Dandy, first seen in issue # 3314 on 4 June 2005.
 It is drawn by artist Jamie Smart, the creator of Bear.
 It is about a schoolgirl named Lula who gets her own Genie, called Brian, after she accidentally releases him from a tin of marzipan.
 The first thing Lula wishes for is a huge cake; she then asks for her pet dog Clive to have the power of speech.
 The Genie - who looks like a small, floating, furry mammal in a purple robe and fez - is so grateful to Lula for setting him free that he grants her unlimited wishes.
 However, being a selfish girl, her wishes get ever more bizarre.
 Clive the dog's wishes are far more sensible than Lula's and mainly consists of dog biscuit-type wishes.

 My Own Genie became an overnight success with readers of The Dandy and by issue # 3342 (17 December 2005) the characters graced the front cover for the first time.
-Despite the huge success of the strip (it regularly topped readers' polls), Jamie Smart took the decision to rest My Own Genie in order to concentrate on new characters (specifically, a Dandy revival of his older strip Space Raoul).
+Despite the huge success of the strip (it regularly topped readers' polls), Jamie Smart decided to rest My Own Genie in order to concentrate on new characters (specifically, a Dandy revival of his older strip Space Raoul).
 To date the last regular appearance of My Own Genie was in issue # 3378 (26 August 2006), although the characters did re-appear in the 2007 Dandy Summer Special, 2008 Dandy Annual and several random issues of the revamped Dandy Xtreme in 2007/2008.
 The strip sometimes breaks the fourth wall, as in the 2008 Dandy Annual, when Lula's pet gremlin "Simon" ate the title box, leading to a reprimand by Lula.

 As of issue # 3544, My Own Genie returned to The Dandy in reprints, starting from its original episode, first seen in 2005.